-- Reviewing the Trust's consolidated budget, central budget and three-year financial plan, as well as making recommendations to the Trust Board regarding these key documents. - Recommending the annual budget for each academy to the Trust Board. - Monitoring financial efficiency. - Making proposals to the trustees regarding use of reserves. - Authorising Estates Management, SCA and DFC strategy. - Regularly monitoring expenditure and income against the budget and making any recommendations to the board of trustees. - Ensuring appropriate insurance arrangements are in place for the Trust. - Writing off bad debts over £500. - Authorising the disposal of assets over £5000. - Supporting the board in maintaining the trust as a going concern.
+- Reviewing the Trust's consolidated budget, central budget and three-year financial plan, as well as making recommendations to the Trust Board regarding these key documents. - Recommending the annual budget for each school to the Trust Board. - Monitoring financial efficiency. - Making proposals to the trustees regarding use of reserves. - Authorising Estates Management, SCA and DFC strategy. - Regularly monitoring expenditure and income against the budget and making any recommendations to the board of trustees. - Ensuring appropriate insurance arrangements are in place for the Trust. - Writing off bad debts over £500. - Authorising the disposal of assets over £5000. - Supporting the board in maintaining the trust as a going concern. - Review & approval of trust-wide policies as delegated by the Trust Board.

-2.7 The Trust's Audit & Risk Committee is responsible for:
+The Trust's Audit & Risk Committee is responsible for:

-- Reviewing internal and external audit reports on the effectiveness of the financial procedures and controls of the Trust. - Reviewing the auditor's findings and actions taken by the trusts managers in response to those findings. - Reviewing the external auditors plan each year. - Assessing the effectiveness and resources of the external auditor to provide a basis for decisions by the trusts members about the auditors reappointment or dismissal or retendering. - Approval and implementation of appropriate accounting policies. - Ensuring an appropriate framework of internal financial controls is established. - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and related ESFA guidance. - Proposing the Trust's consolidate financial statements, the trustees annual report and the response to the Auditor's Management Letter to the trustees. - Ensuring the Trust's annual summary report of the areas reviewed, key findings, recommendations and conclusions is submitted to the ESFA each year and providing additional internal scrutiny reports if requested.
+- Reviewing internal and external audit reports on the effectiveness of the financial procedures and controls of the Trust. - Reviewing the auditor's findings and actions taken by the trusts managers in response to those findings. - Reviewing the external auditors plan each year. - Assessing the effectiveness and resources of the external auditor to provide a basis for decisions by the trusts members about the auditors reappointment or dismissal or retendering. - Approval and implementation of appropriate accounting policies. - Ensuring an appropriate framework of internal financial controls is established.

+- Ensuring the annual accounts are produced in accordance with the requirements - of the Companies Act 2006 and related ESFA guidance. - Proposing the Trust's consolidated financial statements, the trustees annual report and the response to the Auditor's Management Letter to the trustees. - Ensuring the Trust's annual summary report of the areas reviewed, key findings, recommendations and conclusions is submitted to the ESFA each year and providing additional internal scrutiny reports if requested. - Directing the Trust's programme of internal scrutiny, ensuring that risks are being addressed appropriately and reporting to the Trust Board on the adequacy of the Trust's financial and other controls and management of risks. - Review & approval of trust-wide policies as delegated by the Trust Board.